Outage Tips for Vulnerable Populations

 How You Can Prepare

 • Ensure your contact information is up-to-date by visiting idahopower.com/contactupdate.
-Review your outage notification preferences to help ensure you receive updates in an emergency.
+Review your outage notification preferences to ensure you receive updates in an emergency.

 • Check with local officials to identify the location of emergency shelters with power.